ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ## 1. Auth Request
 This service details Auth Request to be used by TSPs to authenticate an Individual.
 Below are various authentication types supported by this service -
-1. OTP
+1. Pin based - OTP and sPin
-2. Demo
+2. Demo based - PersonalIdentity, Address, FullAddress
-3. Static Pin
-4. Bio - Fingerprint, IRIS and Face
+3. Bio based - Fingerprint, IRIS and Face

 ### Resource URL
 ### `POST identity/auth`